 The Defenders Saga: Why All 6 Marvel Netflix Shows Were Cancelled

-Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Punisher, and The Defenders — the entire Marvel Netflix universe was systematically cancelled within 18 months.
+Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Punisher, and The Defenders — the entire Marvel Netflix universe was systematically cancelled in rapid succession.
 Here's the full story.

 Between 2015 and 2019, Netflix and Marvel produced one of the most ambitious television experiments in history: a shared universe of interconnected superhero shows, each building toward a crossover event.
 At its peak, the "Defenders Saga" included six series and 163 episodes of television.